This article was updated on May 2nd, 2023

 If your dog is experiencing any other issues, such as not eating, weight loss, extreme itchiness, a smelly discharge, or severe discomfort, see your veterinarian immediately.
 If they are only having mild discomfort without other signs, you may try some at-home treatments first, as discussed below.

-Check their ear canals for discharge.
+– Check their ear canals for discharge.
 You can also clean the ears with a veterinary ear cleaner to help remove any excess gunk that could be causing itchiness.
-Of course, if the ear is also red and inflamed, or shows red spots or pimples, see your veterinarian.
+Of course, if the ear is red and inflamed, see your veterinarian.

 If your best at-home efforts aren’t showing some positive results within a day or two, or your pup is showing any signs, see your veterinarian.
 They may do some skin scrapings, ear swabs, or even bloodwork to determine the cause of your dog’s ear scabs.
 From there, they may prescribe antiparasiticides, antibiotics, anti-inflammatories, or a novel protein diet to help heal your dog’s ear scabs.